22 Best Fruits to Eat During Pregnancy

 Jackfruit is a tropical fruit rich in vitamins A and C, fibre, and antioxidants.
 Rich in potassium, jackfruit helps regulate blood pressure and maintain healthy muscles and nerves.

 These are some of the best fruits to eat while pregnant.

 While most fruits are rich in nutrients, some of them, like black grapes, papaya and pineapple, are to be avoided during pregnancy for the following reasons:

-2. Black grapes: Avoid black grapes in the first trimester because they produce body-heat which could be harmful to the baby.
-However, dried black raisins are good for constipation, which occurs during initial days of pregnancy, but consume them in moderation.
+- Black grapes: Avoid black grapes in the first trimester because they produce body-heat that could harm the baby.
+However, dried black raisins are good for constipation, which occurs during the initial days of pregnancy, but consume them in moderation.

-4. Dates: Dates excite the muscles of the uterus and generate body heat.
+- Dates: Dates excite the uterus muscles and generate body heat.
 Avoid these in excessive quantities.

 You are advised to include two to four servings of fruit in your diet every day.
 You can consume them fresh, canned, juiced or dried, but try to have as much fresh fruit as possible.
 Some fruits, which are equivalent to single-serve, include:

 - One medium piece of fruit, such as apple, banana or pear, will be equivalent to a single serving, while two small pieces of kiwi, apricots or plums are equal to a single serving.